MikaAK/scraper_ex/README.md

 ### Tasks
-Tasks are defined by configs, you can either use the struct form using `ScraperEx.Task.Config` modules or use the short forms
+Tasks (Flows) are defined by configs, you can either use the struct form using `ScraperEx.Task.Config` modules or use the short forms

 The following actions are currently implemented:
 - `:navigate_to` or `ScraperEx.Task.Config.Navigate`